geobreeze/geobreeze/README.md

 # Geobreeze: Simple, Fast, and Flexible Evaluation of Remote Sensing Foundation Models

+> **Note:** This is the first version of Geobreeze.
+We highly welcome your feedback!
+Please feel free to [open an issue](https://github.com/Panopticon-FM/geobreeze/issues) for any questions, or reach out via email at [leonard.waldmann@tum.de](mailto:leonard.waldmann@tum.de).

 Geobreeze enables evaluation of remote sensing foundation models (RSFMs).
 Our unique value proposition is an abstract model wrapper class designed for ViT-based RSFMs.
-After implementing this wrapper, evaluation can be performed over multiple datasets with different tasks and evaluation protocols.
+After implementing this wrapper for an RSFM, evaluation can be performed over multiple datasets with different tasks and evaluation protocols.

 Core features:
 - Simple: Single compact model wrapper (e.g., 44 lines of code for DINOv2) for all tasks